• Art Magazine

 Want to read new articles immediately?
 Follow Kunstplaza Magazine on Google News.

-Isa Genzken grew up in the beautiful Schleswig-Holstein near the Baltic coast in Bad Oldesloe, lived in Berlin from the age of 12 and after graduating from high school initially went to Hamburg to study painting at the Hamburg University of Fine Arts .
+Isa Genzken grew up in the beautiful Schleswig-Holstein near the Baltic coast in Bad Oldesloe, lived in Berlin from the age of 12 and after graduating from high school initially went to Hamburg to study painting at the Hamburg University of Fine Arts from 1969 to 1971 .

 She studied painting (especially with Kai Sudeck and Almir Mavignier), also photography with Kilian Breier, visited as many of the trendy avant-garde exhibitions as possible, and worked as a model on the side to support herself.